Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniAnalytics/3_getting_summery_and_keywords_of_pharagraphs.md

 ```

-- `spawn here walker::build_graph` spawining the graph from the root node.
+- `spawn here walker::build_graph` spawning the graph from the root node.
-- `take-->` travers starts from the root node.
+- `take-->` traverse starts from the root node.
 - `spawn here walker::summarizer(text=here.description);` This line is the most important part in this code.
 This creates the summary using the summarize walker. `here.description` is to get the description from the current `scene` node.
-- `take -->node::scene;` thie take keyworrd command walkers to travers around the graph. here the speciallity is this command says walkers to travers only in `scene` nodes.
-For more details about traversings of walkers please refer to [here](../../docs/development/abstractions/walkers).
+- `take -->node::scene;` this take keyword command walkers to traverse around the graph. here the speciality is this command says walkers to traverse only in `scene` nodes.
+For more details about traversing of walkers please refer to [here](../../docs/development/abstractions/walkers).

 Save all these changes and load the `bart_sum` module before run the code in `jsctl` terminal.